-Prepared in collaboration with Dr. Masakazu Ishikawa & Dr. Kazuo Yamashita, KOTAI Biotechnologies, Inc. a certified service provider for 10x Genomics®.
+Prepared in collaboration with Dr. Masakazu Ishikawa & Dr. Kazuo Yamashita, KOTAI Biotechnologies, Inc., a certified service provider for 10x Genomics®.

 Single-cell sequencing procedures such as those employed by 10x Genomics® rely on isolated nuclei for the technology to appropriately detect expression differences in a cellular population.
 Many applications, such as ATAC-seq, require intact nuclei for the technique to work properly.
 Typically, the sample volume for such methods is a limiting factor, so using a single analysis volume for multiple quality control purposes can be beneficial.
-The unique DirectPipette™ Technology of CellDrop Series Automated Cell Counters enables counting without disposable slides and the variable chamber volume allows counting volumes of between 5 and 40 µL of sample.
-Alternatively, the CellDrop is also compatible with common disposable plastic or reusable slides.
-This can allow the user to both quantify the nuclear isolation on the CellDrop and transfer the same slide to a microscope with a higher magnification for nuclear integrity analysis.
+The unique DirectPipette™ technology of CellDrop Automated Cell Counters enables counting without disposable slides, and the variable chamber volume allows counting volumes of between 5 and 40 µL of sample.
+Alternatively, the CellDrop is compatible with disposable plastic or reusable slides.
+This allows the user to quantify the nuclear isolation on the CellDrop and transfer the same slide to a microscope with a higher magnification for nuclear integrity analysis.

 |Green Fluorescence Threshold

 |Red Fluorescence Threshold

 The use of AO/PI fluorophores in combination with the CellDrop Automated Cell Counter delivers a substantial improvement over manual cell counts or automated systems using trypan blue.
-CellDrop enables the ability to count cells without the requirement for disposable plastic slides or to change the chamber height as needed to accomodate plastic slides.
+CellDrop enables the ability to count cells without the requirement for disposable plastic slides or to change the chamber height as needed to accommodate plastic slides.
 The instrument also accepts a wider dynamic range of cell concentrations which eliminates the harsh conditions of constantly spinning and concentrating cells.
 CellDrop provides a clear advantage for nuclei isolation protocols over other automated cell counters.